Augmented Reality 7 Mar, 2025

 Once you understand the skills your business lacks by creating a skill gap analysis, the next step is to develop an upskilling or reskilling program that’ll help your workforce achieve whatever they set out to in the next-gen world.
 These programs include:

-Apart from upskilling or reskilling the existing employees, attracting new talent with GAI expertise is also another great tool that can be used to complement the upskilling efforts.
+In addition to upskilling or reskilling existing employees, attracting new talent with GAI expertise is a valuable tool to complement upskilling efforts.
 Here are some strategies for attracting new talent:

 AI adoption isn’t just about hiring people and teaching existing employees about AI and its applications.
 It’s creating a culture that focuses on embracing AI adoption and takes pride in successfully integrating its business model with it.